Auckland Regional Public Health Service

 Call Healthline on 0800 611 116 or see your doctor or practice nurse if you are concerned about typhoid fever.
 If it is diagnosed and treated early, the infection is likely to be mild and can be treated at home with antibiotics.
 More serious cases usually need hospital treatment.

 All people with typhoid must stay away from work until they are well.
 This is usually 48 hours after symptoms stop.
-People who work in occupations where typhoid could easily spread (food handlers, water supply operators, certain health care staff), school (children), or early childhood centres (staff and children) are excluded from work until they have been cleared.
-Other close or household contacts do not need to be excluded but do need to be cleared.
+People who work in occupations where typhoid could easily spread (food handlers, water supply operators, certain health care staff), school (children), or early childhood centres (staff and children) need to stay home from work until they have been told they are no longer infectious.
+Other close or household contacts do not need to stay home but will need to have tests to check they are not infectious.

 Typhoid fever is a notifiable disease.
 This means that health professionals or laboratories will inform us when someone has it.
 ARPHS is responsible for investigating the source of the illness and preventing its spread.
-Once we are notified that someone has typhoid, we visit them, talk to them about how they may have got typhoid, provide advice on preventing spread of the disease, undertake contact tracing and arrange for clearance faeces specimens.
+Once we are notified that someone has typhoid, we visit them, talk to them about how they may have got typhoid, provide advice on preventing spread of the disease, undertake contact tracing and arrange for testing of their faeces (poo) specimens.